humphd/have-fun-with-machine-learning/README.md

 version of AlexNet that has already been trained on a massive dataset.

 Thankfully we can do exactly this.
 A snapshot of AlexNet is available for download: https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet.
-We need the binary `.caffemodel` file, which is what contains the weights, and it’s available for download at http://dl.caffe.berkeleyvision.org/bvlc_alexnet.caffemodel.
+We need the binary `.caffemodel` file, which is what contains the trained weights, and it’s available for download at http://dl.caffe.berkeleyvision.org/bvlc_alexnet.caffemodel.

 While you’re downloading pretrained models, let’s get one more at the same time.